Driving in Mexico: 14 Things You Need to Know

 Mexico has its own rules

 The police in Mexico are famous for stopping cars for every little violation of driving rules.
-Don’t argue with them—that road leads to nowhere.
+Don’t argue with them—that road leads nowhere.
 Or, more likely, that road leads to jail.
-Mexican policemen have the right to confiscate your car and take you in custody.
+Mexican policemen have the right to confiscate your car and take you into custody.

 Some policemen will fine you, whereas others might ask for a bribe.
 It’s very uncomfortable, but unfortunately pretty common.
-The policemen usually want around 600 Mexican pesos (30 US dollars) but if they see you’re a gringo, they may try to ask for huge amounts of money.
-They asked me for 6,000 pesos (300 US dollars) in Puebla, and it was really hard to talk my way out of it.
+The policemen usually want around 600 Mexican pesos (30 USD), but if they see you’re a gringo, they may try to ask for huge amounts of money.
+They asked me for 6,000 pesos (300 USD) in Puebla, and it was really hard to talk my way out of it.

 If the policemen demand to see your passport, only show it to them—don’t put it in their hands.
 They might keep it until you pay what they ask for.
 Of course, it’s not black and white, and there are bad cops and good cops.
 But do you want to risk it?